VIRTUAL Long Island Behavior Analysis Conference 2021

 Dawn B. Townsend, Ph.D., BCBA-D

-Dawn Buffington Townsend, Ph.D., BCBA-D is the current Acting Director of Prevail NJ.
-She is also the Executive Director of the Alliance for Scientific Autism Intervention (ASAI), a membership organization that promotes excellence in scientific autism intervention and the Executive Director Emerita of the Institute for Educational Achievement (IEA), a non-profit program for children, adolescents, and adults with autism that she started in 1996.
-She earned a doctorate in psychology from the CUNY Graduate School and University Center in 1996.
-Dr. Townsend has also served as the Treasurer of the New Jersey Association for Behavior Analysis for 10 years, as an advisory board member for several autism intervention programs globally, and as an adjunct lecturer at Queens College (CUNY).
-Dr. Townsend has mentored many professionals at the graduate level, assisting with their masters and doctoral theses.
+Dawn Buffington Townsend, Ph.D., BCBA-D is the Co-Founder and Director of Prevail NJ, an organization dedicated to providing a wide array of residential alternatives and community supports to adults with autism.
+She is also the Executive Director Emerita of the Institute for Educational Achievement (IEA), a non-profit program for children and adults with autism.
+Dr. Townsend also serves as the Executive Director of the Alliance for Scientific Autism Intervention (ASAI), a membership organization that promotes excellence in scientific autism intervention.
+She earned a doctorate in psychology / behavior analysis from the CUNY Graduate School and University Center.
+Dr. Townsend served as the Treasurer of the New Jersey Association for Behavior Analysis for 10 years, as an advisory board member for several autism intervention programs globally, as a guest editor on several journals in the field of autism, and as an adjunct lecturer at Queens College (CUNY).
+She has extensive research experience in the area of autism intervention, with an emphasis on developing communication and social skills in children, adolescents, and adults with autism.
+Dr. Townsend has mentored many professionals at the masters and doctoral levels.
 Her research has focused on the development of social and language skills in children and adolescents with autism and she has published numerous articles in both basic and applied behavior analysis journals.
-In addition, she has made numerous presentations on autism intervention at local, national, and international conferences and promotes the application of behavior analysis in the effective education of individuals with autism through consultation with other programs and professionals
+In addition, she has made numerous presentations on autism intervention at local, national, and international conferences and promotes the application of behavior analysis in the effective education of individuals with autism through consultation with other programs and professionals both nationally and internationally.

 Dr. Deborah Napolitano joined the Applied Behavior Analysis (ABA) faculty at Daemen College as an Assistant Professor in October of 2018.
 Debbi previously was on faculty as an Associate Professor of Pediatrics at the University of Rochester School of Medicine where she still retains a Courtesy Clinical Associate Professor appointment.
 Debbi also continues to work with Hillside Family of Agencies supporting the behavioral programming in the Developmental Disabilities Department.
 Debbi obtained her Ph.D. in Developmental and Child Psychology/Behavior Analysis from the University of Kansas in 2000.